Lisa Oz

 Lisa Oz (née Lemole, born July 20, 1963) is an American author and radio and television personality who has been an occasional co-host of The Dr. Oz Show.
 She has appeared on the Oprah and Friends XM radio telecasts.
 Oz has authored or co-authored several books, including the You: The Owner's Manual series, and is host of The Lisa Oz Show.

 Early life and education

-Lemole was born in Philadelphia in 1963 to Gerald and Emily Jane (Asplundh) Lemole.
+Lemole was born in Philadelphia in 1963 to Gerald Lemole and Emily Jane (Asplundh) Lemole.
 She is of part Italian descent.
 Her father was a surgeon who was on the team that performed one of the early heart transplants in the US in 1968 with doctors Michael E. DeBakey and Denton Cooley at the Texas Heart Institute.
-Her maternal grandfather was one of the co-founders of tree pruning service Asplundh.
+Her paternal family has roots in Staten Island for generations.
+Her maternal family immigrated from Sweden.
+Her maternal grandfather, Carl Hj Asplundh, was one of the co-founders of tree pruning service Asplundh.
+Emily Lemole has served as a commissioner of Lower Moreland Township in Pennsylvania.
+She also is part of the family that owns the Asplundh tree-trimming empire.
+Her father, the late Carl Hj.
+Asplundh, co-founded the Asplundh Tree Expert Co. in Willow Grove, Pa.

-She received her undergraduate degree from Bryn Mawr College in 1985, where she was captain of her college tennis team.
+Lemole received her undergraduate degree from Bryn Mawr College in 1985, where she was captain of her college tennis team.
 She attended Union Theological Seminary and has written on spiritual studies.
 She is a Reiki master and has spoken widely of her insights into energy and health.
+She was an actress, appearing in a few episodes of Dallas, as well as small parts in movies Drive-In, Jake's Way, and He's Not Your Son.